Visit the Colorado Department of Public Health & Environment for up-to-date information on Action Days for Ozone.

 Some immediate symptoms of exposure may include:

-- upper airway irritation of the nose, throat and eyes.
+- Upper airway irritation of the nose, throat and eyes,

-These symptoms may reoccur with repeated exposures.
+These symptoms may recur with repeated exposures.

 People at Greater Risk